Alloy Artifacts

 [Snap-On No. 1 1/2-Drive Offset Handle]

 Fig. 30.
-Snap-On No. 1 1/2-Drive Offset Handle, with Inset for Detail and Construction, 1927.
+Snap-On No. 1 1/2-Drive Offset Handle, with Insets for Construction and Marking Detail, 1927.

 Fig. 30 shows a later 1/2-drive Snap-On No. 1 offset handle from a "Super Service" set, marked "No. 1 Snap-On Milwaukee U.S.A." and with a date code of "-7" for 1927.
-The overall length is 11.4 inches.

 The 1926 and 1927 catalogs show No. 1 offset handles in the round-head style of this figure.
 The catalog notes that the head was milled separately from special steel, and then permanently attached to the handle with a pin.
 By 1927 the head was being made of chromium-vanadium alloy steel.